-Firebase is a Backend as a Service (BaaS) platform that helps you build, test, release, and monitor web and mobile apps for end-users.
+Firebase is a Backend as a Service (BaaS) platform backed by Google that helps you build, test, release, and monitor web and mobile apps for end-users.
 Firebase provides numerous features out of the box, such as:

 Database.
-At its core, Firebase is a cloud storage solution that allows you to store and retrieve data related to your application and service.
-Firebase provides two different cloud-hosted database options: the Firebase Realtime Database (NoSQL), and Cloud Firestore, the newer database for mobile app development, providing a more intuitive data model and faster queries compared to the former.
+At its core, Firebase is a cloud data storage solution that allows you to store and retrieve data related to your application and service.
+Firebase provides two different cloud-hosted database options: the Firebase Realtime Database (NoSQL cloud databse), and Cloud Firestore, the newer database for mobile app development, providing a more intuitive data model and faster queries compared to the former.

 Authentication.
 Firebase’s authentication service is a natural extension to its database offering, allowing you to securely store user information.
 You can quickly enable various auth mechanisms with multi-platform support.

 Notifications.
 Another important feature and a key differentiator from other databases is Firebase’s ability to push realtime updates to subscribed clients following any updates to the database.
 This feature enables the Firebase Realtime Database and Cloud Firestore to be used for several realtime use cases such as chat, newsfeeds, and multiplayer games.